 - ½ teaspoon salt

 - 2 cups all purpose flour

-- ⅔ cup semisweet or bittersweet chocolate chips, or more , if desired
+- ⅔ cup semisweet or bittersweet chocolate chips

-- Heat the oven to 350°F with a rack in the center.
+- Heat the oven to 325°F with a rack in the center.

 - Place the butter and sugar in a large glass bowl.
-Microwave in 20-second increments, stirring well between each, until the butter is almost completely melted and the sugar is beginning to dissolve.
-Whisk until the butter is melted.
+Microwave in 30-second increments, stirring well between each, until the butter is completely melted and the sugar is beginning to dissolve.
 Cool for 5 minutes.
 Whisk continuously for about 1 full minute, until the mixture no longer looks separated (it's ok if there is still a little bit of sugar that hasn't fully dissolved).

 - Whisk in the vanilla and salt.
-Add the flour and stir with a rubber spatula u til no streaks of flour remain.
-Stir in half of the nuts.
+Add the flour and stir with a rubber spatula until no streaks of flour remain.
+Stir in the nuts.

-- Scrape the dough onto a rimmed 12x17 inch ungreased baking sheet.
+- Scrape the dough onto a rimmed 12x17-inch ungreased baking sheet.
 Using your hands, pat it into a very thin layer, completely covering the bottom of the baking sheet.
 It might look like there isn't enough dough, but there is.
-Sprinkle the chocolate chips and remaining nuts over the top and gently press them down into the dough.
+Sprinkle the chocolate chips over the top and press them down into the dough.

-- Bake until light golden brown, about 20-25 minutes, rotating the pan two or three times during baking.
-PLace the pan on a wire rack and cool completely.
+- Bake until light golden brown, about 20 minutes, rotating the pan two or three times during baking.
+Place the pan on a wire rack and cool completely.

 - Once cool, use a thin spatula (or your hands) to lift the edge of the cookie and begin breaking it into irregular pieces.
 Store in an airtight container at room temperature or in the fridge or freezer.